Russian interference in the 2016 United States elections: FBI investigation and dismissal of Director James Comey

 The dismissal came as a surprise to Comey and most of Washington, and was described as immediately controversial and having "vast political ramifications" because of the Bureau's ongoing investigation into Russian activities in the 2016 election.
 It was compared to the Saturday Night Massacre, President Richard Nixon's termination of special prosecutor Archibald Cox, who had been investigating the Watergate scandal, and to the dismissal of Sally Yates in January 2017.
 Comey himself stated "It's my judgment that I was fired because of the Russia investigation.
 I was fired in some way to change, or the endeavor was to change, the way the Russia investigation was being conducted."

 During a meeting with Russian foreign minister Sergey Lavrov and ambassador Sergey Kislyak on May 10, 2017, in the Oval Office, Trump told the Russian officials that firing the FBI director, James Comey, had relieved "great pressure" on him, according to a White House document.
 Trump stated, "I just fired the head of the F.B.I.
 He was crazy, a real nut job ...
 I faced great pressure because of Russia.
 That's taken off."
 In 2019, The Washington Post revealed that Trump also told Lavrov and Kislyak during this meeting that he wasn't concerned about Russia interfering in American elections.

-Investigation by special counsel
+In testimony to the Senate Intelligence Committee on June 8, Comey said he had "no doubt" Russia interfered in the 2016 election and that the interference was a hostile act.
+Concerning the motives of his dismissal, Comey said, "I take the president at his word that I was fired because of the Russia investigation.
+Something about the way I was conducting it, the president felt, created pressure on him he wanted to relieve."
+He also said that, while he was director, Trump was not under investigation.

+Special counsel investigation

 Special counsel Robert Mueller directed the FBI from 2001 to 2013.

 On May 17, 2017, Deputy Attorney General Rod Rosenstein appointed former FBI director Robert Mueller as special counsel to direct FBI agents and Department of Justice prosecutors investigating election interference by Russia and related matters.
-As special counsel, Mueller has the power to issue subpoenas, hire staff members, request funding, and prosecute federal crimes in connection with his investigation.
+As special counsel, Mueller had the power to issue subpoenas, hire staff members, request funding, and prosecute federal crimes in connection with his investigation.

-Mueller assembled a legal team.
-Trump engaged several attorneys to represent and advise him, including his longtime personal attorney Marc Kasowitz as well as Jay Sekulow, Michael Bowe, and John M. Dowd.
-All but Sekulow have since resigned.
-In August 2017 Mueller was using a grand jury.
+In response, Trump engaged several attorneys to represent and advise him, including his longtime personal attorney Marc Kasowitz as well as Jay Sekulow, Michael Bowe, and John M. Dowd.